ThmsLiang/ClassProjectPart4/README.md

-# Class Project: Part 4
+# ThomasSQL

-This repo is the base codes of the ClassProject of 2023Spring CSCI485.
+This repo is the completed version of the ClassProject of 2023Spring CSCI485.

-## Getting Started
+## Overview
-You need to copy and paste the code of Part 1, 2 and 3 to this project.
-Your codes need to be put under `src/CSCI485ClassProject/` and its subdirectories.
-Verify correctness by executing the unit test of Part1/Part2/Part3 successfully.
+This project builds a relational databse based on [FoundationDB](https://www.foundationdb.org/) - a NoSQL databse.
+The database implemented following functions:
+- Create, drop, edit tables with primary keys.
+- Insert, update, delete columns.
+- Cursors that can iterate over a table in forward or backward order.
+- Hash indexing and B-tree indexing.
+- Relation algebra such as join, group ...
+- Transactions with ACID properties.

 ## Project Structure Overview